1jour1vin

 value for money

 As Château Chasse-Spleen’s second wine, L’Oratoire is made from the vineyard’s most challenging plots—those that require the most attention and care.
 These plots may vary depending on the vintage.
-Like all second wines, it offers excellent value for money and serves as an introduction to Château Chasse-Spleen itself.
+Like all second wines, it offers good value for the price and serves as a gateway to Château Chasse-Spleen itself.

 Rated site